 If you write to us in Irish we will reply in Irish.
 We will make every effort to accommodate customers who wish to conduct their business through Irish.

-We publish our corporate documents in Irish (for example Strategic Plan, Customer Service Action Plan, Customer Charter and Annual Report).
+We publish our corporate documents in Irish (for example Strategic Plan, Customer Service Action Plan and Annual Report).